DialRC/PortalAPI/PortalAPIforPythonFlask/README.md

 A zoo of API wrapper for connecting to DialPort (Python Flask version)

 # Code
-- You need to import your bot like RemoteAgent.py

 ```python
 from flask import Flask, request, jsonify